roboskel/hpr/README.md

 #f)annotate_for_metrics.py

-Runs the mat file that the classifier was run, and lets the user annotate the same clusters as the classifier in order to generate some basic metrics (Precision, Recall, Accuracy).
+Runs the mat file that the classifier was tested on, and lets the user annotate the same clusters as the classifier in order to generate some basic metrics (Precision, Recall, Accuracy).